crumplecup/bentoncounty_gistools/docs/basic_use.rst

         menu under the Python button and click the Python window button.

-In order for the running instance of Python to access the functions within the package, the package must first be installed (see :doc:`Installation`), which only needs to be done once on a given machine, and then *imported*.
+In order for the running instance of Python to access the functions within the package, the package must first be installed (see :doc:`install`), which only needs to be done once on a given machine, and then *imported*.
 The import statement is a line of code that tells Python which package you are using, and optionally supplied a nickname for referring to the package in later code.
 An example import statement looks like this:

 ::